mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 (e.g. "``/etc/nginx/sites-enabled`` or ``/etc/nginx/conf.d``) with
 one of the following commands.

-On a DEB-based system (e.g Debian, gNewSense, Trisquel, Ubuntu, and derivatives) issue the following commands::
+On a DEB-based system (e.g Debian, gNewSense, Trisquel, *buntu, and derivatives) issue the following commands::

     sudo ln -s /srv/mediagoblin.example.org/nginx.conf /etc/nginx/sites-enabled/